djpdim/readmecreator/Develop/README.md

-  # Readme Gen
+  # Readme
   undefined

   ## Description

-  * Your GitHub profile is an extremely important aspect of your public identity as a developer.

-  * This is a very good app.
+  * This is a cool project.

   ## Tample of Content